HugoReeves/learn-go/intermediate/intermediate.md

 1. [Pointers](pointers/pointers.md) - Pointers allow us to pass the memory location of variables.
 1. [Challenge 3: Factorial Function using Pointers](../challenges/intermediate/factorial-function/factorial-function.md) - Find the factorial of an input using for loops and pointers.
 1. [Structs](structs/structs.md) - Structs are organised lists of data with defined datatypes, you can easily organise 'objects' in your code with structs.
+1. [Methods](methods/methods.md) - Methods are simmilar to functions and are written in a simmilar way, but instead of taking arguments, they have a reciever.

 [Home](../README.md)